LPnave/SecureMCP/Documentation/NLP_Model_Selection_Justification.md

 The inclusion of DistilBERT-Base-MNLI as a fallback classifier reflects pragmatic recognition that deployment environments vary widely in available resources.
 Some deployments may have insufficient memory to load BART-Large, whether due to hardware limitations, sharing compute resources with other applications, or cost constraints in cloud environments where memory directly impacts pricing.
 Rather than failing completely when BART-Large cannot be loaded, SecureMCP gracefully degrades to DistilBERT, maintaining functionality albeit with reduced accuracy.

-DistilBERT represents a distilled version of BERT where a smaller student model is trained to mimic a larger teacher model's behavior.
+DistilBERT represents a distilled version of BERT where a smaller student model is trained to mimic a larger teacher model's behavior (Sanh et al., 2019).
 The distillation process preserves much of BERT's capability while reducing model size by 40% and inference time by 60%.
 At 66M parameters and 250MB disk space, DistilBERT requires substantially fewer resources than BART-Large's 406M parameters and 1.5GB footprint.
 Inference time drops to 80-100 milliseconds on GPU and 300-400 milliseconds on CPU, enabling SecureMCP to function acceptably even on resource-constrained systems.

 The accuracy trade-off is real but manageable.
 DistilBERT achieves approximately 70-80% accuracy on zero-shot classification tasks compared to BART's 75-85%, representing a 5-7 percentage point decrease.
 For deployment scenarios using DistilBERT, this means slightly higher false positive and false negative rates.
 However, SecureMCP's multi-layered architecture means that specialized models still catch high-priority threats like injection and PII, and pattern-based detection provides additional coverage.
 The zero-shot classifier, whether BART or DistilBERT, serves as one component in a defense-in-depth strategy rather than the sole detection mechanism.